Diversity and Inclusion at Clayton Utz

 Our Diversity Council

 The Clayton Utz Diversity Council sets the firm's diversity and inclusion strategy and develops initiatives to give priority to diversity in the workplace.
-Our Chief Executive Partner leads the Diversity Council which is also supported by our Head of Diversity, Alison Woolsey.
+Our Chief Executive Partner leads the Diversity Council which is also supported by our Director of Diversity and Inclusion, Alison Woolsey.

 A key focus of our diversity initiatives is to make Clayton Utz an environment in which women have every opportunity to succeed.

-In recognition of our continued commitment to gender equality, Clayton Utz has been named on the 2016 Workplace Gender Equality Agency's list of Employer of Choice for Gender Equality citation-holders.
-This is the third consecutive year for the firm and we are one of only 106 organisations to be awarded the citation.
+In recognition of our continued commitment to gender equality, Clayton Utz was named on the 2016 Workplace Gender Equality Agency's list of Employer of Choice for Gender Equality citation-holders.
+This was the third consecutive year for the firm and we are one of only 106 organisations to be awarded the citation.
 It recognises market-leading employers that are demonstrating an active commitment to removing any structural and cultural barriers to equal opportunity for women in their workplaces.

 We want Clayton Utz to be a culturally sophisticated firm that maximises domestic and regional business benefits through outstanding cultural intelligence.
 We're talking with thought leaders around cultural diversity, gathering and reporting data on cultural diversity and focusing on professional development for cultural diversity and inclusive leadership.
 We are proud to be an active member of the Asian Australian Lawyers Association and in March 2017 we committed to the Managing Partners (of large law firms) Cultural Diversity Charter.